 All orthodontic appliances work essentially the same way: by employing light, constant force to move teeth into proper alignment.
 But how we apply these forces can vary, as numerous innovations have become available in recent years.
 Some of the newer, less visible orthodontic appliances have been designed to blend more easily into an adult's personal and professional lifestyle.
 Types of orthodontic appliances include:

 Wearing a retainer after orthodontic treatment is crucial, no matter which type of appliance you choose and what age you happen to be.
 Teeth that are not held in place by a retainer long enough for new supporting bone to develop around them can drift back to their original positions, and that's certainly not something you want to see happen.
 You will be instructed on how to retain your new, more beautiful smile so that it continues to make you look and feel great for years to come.

 Do you have crooked teeth?

-Superior Orthodontics in West bloomfield Township, MI and Detroit, MI
+Superior Orthodontics in West Bloomfield, MI and Harper Woods, MI

 offers adult braces to help perfect your smile.